MicrosoftDocs/cloud-adoption-framework/docs/modernize/evaluate-modernization-options.md

 ## Modernization economics

 You'll want to consider various strategies for modernization, such as your operating margin, motivation, and infrastructure.
-Motivators tend to be more around generating new income, generating new operating income, in particular by modernizing and getting more usage of...

 - **Operating margin:** Automating ongoing administrative work, like patching, networking, firewall configuration, with the SASS service or pass services that we have.
 With today's technology and market differentiators and to justify any kind of modernization effort, you want to see some operating income rather than just operating margin.
-Generating income
-- **Motivators:** generating new income (operating income and margin), modernizing and getting more usage of the technology, creating market differentiators produces some significant...
+- **Motivators:** Generating new income (operating income and margin), modernizing and getting more usage of the technology, creating market differentiators
 - **Infrastructure:** reduce administrative work, patching, firewall administration Apps and data, getting to market faster, drive innovations, improve delivery time by 50%

-You'll want to evaluate your modernization options from both the technical and a financial perspective, which helps you determine whether a set of workloads is a good candidate for modernization.
+Evaluate your modernization options from both the technical and a financial perspectives, which helps you determine whether a set of workloads is a good candidate for modernization.

 ## Technical indicators